TDarkShadow/iheartnewvegas/main.md

 bLocalizedDTDR=1

+bVoiceModulationFix=0

 bNPCWeaponMods=1
 uWMChanceMin=5
 uWMChanceMax=15
 ```

 > ℹ️ Enables Fallout 3-style repair, localized damage (allowing headshots to be more powerful when the enemy has no helmet), and a chance for random NPCs to have weapon mods.
+Disables the voice modulation fix, which could cause noticeable audio popping, particularly in Elijah's dialogue.

 **Vanilla UI Plus**:
 - Open **Menus\Prefabs\VUI+\settings.xml** using a text editor and make the following adjustments.